Renaud Laplanche: LendingClub

 In 2010, after receiving $12 million in funding from venture capital investors, Laplanche developed LendingClub into a full-scale person-to-person lending company.
 By June 2012, the company had raised $100 million in venture capital.
 LendingClub completed its IPO on December 10, 2014.
 The stock price increased 56% on its first day of trading.

-On May 9, 2016, Laplanche resigned from his position as CEO following an internal investigation that found a violation of the company's business practices had occurred.
+On May 9, 2016, Laplanche resigned from his position as CEO following an internal investigation that found a violation of the company's business practices.

 Laplanche later entered into an agreement with the SEC to settle the issue with no admission of responsibility.

 Upgrade

 In August 2016, Laplanche along with other former Lending Club executives started the fintech company, Upgrade, Inc. The company provides credit and mobile banking products.
 Upgrade has raised over $122 million in venture capital from several investors.

 In November 2021, Upgrade grew 83% in valuation over four months to $6.28 billion after raising $280 million in a Series F funding round led by Coatue Management and DST Global.